 For couples all over the nation, conceiving a child is one of the greatest challenges they will ever face.
 No matter how much love and devotion they put into expanding their family, some people are continually facing a slew of legitimate medical reasons that make it difficult to overcome infertility.

 Today’s technology means that there is a better chance than ever before of seeing your dreams come true, but a little bit of knowledge helps to light your way towards success.
-As you move along on your journey towards welcoming a little one of your own, here’s our rundown of some of the most common causes of infertility issues.
+As you move along on your journey towards welcoming a little one of your own, here’s our rundown of the top 10 common causes of infertility

 Causes of Infertility in Men

 - Sperm count and movement: One of the most common reasons that men are infertile is due to the number and movement of their sperm.
 A semen analysis will usually reveal if this is the case, though a slightly abnormal result doesn’t necessarily denote infertility.
 If this is affecting you, seek out ways to naturally boost your sperm count and motility.

 - Varicoceles: This term actually refers to a spectrum of conditions that all may contribute to abnormal sperm results.
 One such example is larger than normal veins that cause a man’s testicles to overheat or some other source of heat that has an adverse effect on the sperm.
 This may take a bit more effort to correct, depending on the details.